 Lead Plaintiff filed a consolidated amended Complaint on March 20, 2018.
 On April 10, Lead Plaintiff filed a second amended consolidated Complaint.

-On April 12, the Court issued an Order vacating Lead Plaintiff and Lead Counsel, reopening the process for appointment of Lead Plaintiff and Lead Counsel.
+On April 12, 2018, the Court issued an Order vacating Lead Plaintiff and Lead Counsel, reopening the process for appointment of Lead Plaintiff and Lead Counsel.
+On May 30, the Court issued an Order appointing Lead Plaintiff and Counsel.
+On July 23, one of the Plaintiffs voluntarily dismissed his claims.